Every night, I would walk around this block a few times to

 it.
 The building, by the way, is the back side of our clinic.

-With digital technology, photography has become an inexpensive hobby that anyone and everyone can enjoy at no additional expense other than your smartphone and or digital camera, not to mention amazing free photo
+With digital technology, photography has become an affordable hobby that anyone can enjoy, requiring only a smartphone and/or digital camera, along with free photo

 are.
 A few bad takes can spoil the whole lot.
-To make an impression, always choose the good ones, crop, and edit before you upload to your Facebook.
+To make an impression, always choose the best photos, crop them, and edit before you upload to Facebook.

 I took this photo last Friday, January 4, 2013, while waiting for a friend to pick us up on the way to Khamis City, 175 km away.
 I wanted to